openxc/rearview-camera/README.md

 * Receiver that listens for a closing intent from the VehicleMonitoringService.
   When this intent is received, the app closes by calling is finish() method.

-Includes a method that monitors whether the activity is active or not, called isRunning().
+It includes a method that monitors whether the activity is active or not (`isRunning()`).
 This method is accessed by the VehicleMonitoringService to determine whether or not the activity needs to be launched/closed (see VehicleMonitoringService).